The Seven Wonders of the Ancient World. Can you name all seven of them?

 …. when I saw the sacred house of Artemis that towers to the clouds, the others were placed in the shade, for the sun himself has never looked upon its equal outside Olympus. – Antipater of Sidon

 The Temple of Artemis was huge.
 It was 450 feet by 225 feet and was 60 feet high.
 It was also richly adorned with many different works of art.
-There are also some interesting stories associated with it, but those will have to wait for a future post.
-I am thinking of writing a post about each of the Seven Wonders sometime in the future.

 I also found it interesting that four of the wonders were destroyed by earthquakes and two of them by fire.
 The solid stone pyramid has resisted the elements so far :-).

-So, here is the list all in one place:
+Here is the complete list all together.

 The Seven Wonders of the Ancient World